UWSEDS/HW2/README.md

 # HW2: Procedural Python

+**0. Download the 20 Newsgroups dataset and unarchive/unzip the folder.**

 **1. Create a function `check_email_validity` that takes a single argument, a text string, and returns a boolean value.
 Return true if a valid email, false else.**

 - [ ] Correct logic for email validity using Python string methods and/or lists (regular expressions, e.g. `re`, not allowed for this assignment) [2pts].